 In the winter, Bali is around the same temperature as Kuala Lumpur.
-Typically, the winter temperatures in Bali in January are around 26°C (79°F), and Kuala Lumpur is about 27°C (81°F).
+Typically, the winter temperatures in Bali in January average around 26°C (79°F), and Kuala Lumpur averages at about 27°C (81°F).

 Both Kuala Lumpur and Bali are popular destinations to visit in the spring with plenty of activities.
-Bali attracts visitors year-round for its warm weather and tropical climate.
-Kuala Lumpur attracts visitors year-round for its warm weather and tropical climate.
+The warm climate attracts visitors to Bali throughout the year.
+Plenty of visitors come to Kuala Lumpur because of the warm climate and sunshine that lasts throughout the year.